fastify/fastify-funky/README.md

 ## Using with fp-ts

-With the plugin registered, you can start returning entities of type Either, Task or plain parameterless functions as router method results:
+With the plugin registered, you can start returning entities of type Either, Task, or plain parameterless functions as router method results:

 ```js
 const { either, task, taskEither } = require('fp-ts')